 Work on revenue enhancement strategies to enhance the revenue base of the City has commenced by optimising the use of investment properties, looking into improving efficiency on revenue management function, centralisation and automation of cash collection points as well as ongoing densification.
 The development of investment strategy which aims to retain existing investors, encourage expansion of existing investments and attraction of new investors is at an advanced stage.
 The development of vacant land parcels informed by Spatial Development Framework (SDF) has commenced and is on-going.
 Planned integration to improve and automate interface between directorates pertaining revenue management value chain has also commenced through phase two of mSCOA.
-Revenue Management Rollout commenced, with vigorous communication drive that is encouraging consumers to pay their municipal accounts and discouraging illegal connections.
-The ongoing rollout of the Smart Metering is in progress together with the work that is being performed to reduce the signification impact of Water and Electricity losses.
+Revenue Management Rollout commenced, this will be followed by vigorous communication drive that will be encouraging consumers to pay its municipal accounts, discourage illegal connections.
+The ongoing rollout of the Smart Metering is in progress together with work being performed to reduce the signification impact of Water and Electricity losses.

-The conversion of contractual employees to permanent status, harmonisation of Condition of Services relating to Long Service Bonus and rising employee costs have made it impossible to retain employee costs at below 30%.
-The City accepts that the recent absorption of many casual workers to the main stream employment has had a bearing on employee costs.
+The conversion of Contractual Employees to Permanent status, harmonisation of Condition of Services relating to Long Service Bonus and rising employee costs have made it impossible to retain employee costs at below 30%.
+The City accepts that the recent absorption of many casual workers to the main stream employment has had a bearing on our employee costs.
 However, this is being managed in that employee costs should remain within the National Treasury norm of between 25% - 40%.

 Water and electricity losses remain unacceptably high.
 The impact that rural to urban migration has on electricity losses cannot be ignored.
 The increasing unemployment rate in rural communities leave those communities with no option but to look for employment in urban centres; Buffalo City is not immune from this.
 Electricity theft has increased over the past years and the areas that contribute mostly in electricity theft are the informal settlements.
-In order to address the above challenge, informal settlements are being electrified in suitable areas, to offer those living in these areas' legal connections.
+In aid to address the above challenge, informal settlements are being electrified in suitable areas, to offer those living in these areas legal connections.